hzla/Pokeweb-Live/README.md

 ## Smart Randomizer Functions (experimental)

 Assumes fairy implemented on base rom, and BW2.

+### Setup

+First enter your gym level/elite 4 level caps of the base rom into pokeweb/randomizer/base_rom_level_caps.json The randomizer assumes every trainer with lvl N pokemon between the a gym with level < N and > N is encountered in between those gyms.

 Navigate to root pokeweb folder in cmd/terminal/powershell.

 Run the following to to start ruby console.

 ```
  irb -r ./routes.rb
 ```
 Then run the following to setup the randomizer with the necessary settings files.
-This only ever needs to be run once.
+This only ever needs to be run once per base rom.
+It is advisable to backup a copy of all settings files in pokeweb/randomizer.

 ```ruby
 Randomizer.setup